Divorce (Financial Provision) Bill [HL]

 Overview

-This bill amends the Matrimonial Causes Act 1973 to reform the way financial settlements are handled after divorce in England and Wales.
-It introduces significant changes to how pre-nuptial and post-nuptial agreements are treated, alters the rules around property division, and limits the duration of periodical payments.
+This bill amends the Matrimonial Causes Act 1973, changing how financial settlements are handled after divorce in England and Wales.
+It aims to increase the enforceability of pre-nuptial and post-nuptial agreements and to clarify the principles for dividing assets and awarding spousal maintenance.

 Description